cschutijser/tpp/Tunneling.md

 The tunnel should be left open while the network is up and running.

-The tunnel may be closed at any time and should be recreated as described above.
+The tunnel may (but should not) be closed at any time and should be recreated as described above.

 To summarize:
 - TCP